 The flying disk was lots bigger then an automobile and 13 year old Bill Turrentine of 410 West 14th Street doesn't understand why almost everybody in Norfolk didn't see.

 In fact, when he came to the Norfolk Ledger-Dispatch with a photograph he had taken of the object, he wanted to know why the newspaper hadn't already taken a picture of it.

 I thought your photographers were fast, he told a reporter.

-However, Bill said he had done some fast moving himself shortly between noon Tuesday, when he stood on his front porch and saw the large object, rocking and spinning like a football and coming from the southwest.
+However, Bill said he had done some fast moving himself shortly before noon Tuesday, when he stood on his front porch and saw the large object, rocking and spinning like a football and coming from the southwest.

 He had just returned from summer school classes at Maury, he said, and with all the talk about flying saucers, had gone out with his camera to see if he could see anything.

 I don't see why they call them flying saucers, he said.

 The big one I took a picture of, and the 2 little ones that became behind it a few seconds later didn't look anything like saucers.

 The boy stuck to his football comparison, explaining that the object was sort of rounded, more oval then disk like.